TobseF/PhraseAppPropSort/README.md

 ### Usage

-Sort & Format all files in current directory:
+Sort & Format all files in the current directory:
 ℹ If a `phraseapp.yml` is present in this dir, only files listed there will be processed.

 ``` shell